paulliwali/Git-Test/README.md

 test
 ====

-Used to test and learn Git
+A test public repository for testing, and learning the in's and out's of Git